DataDog/datadog-ci/src/commands/synthetics/README.md

 #### `variables` (Object)

-The variables to replace in the test.
-This object should contain key as the name of the variable to replace and values as the new value of the variable to replace.
+This object defines the variables to be substituted in the test.
+It should include keys corresponding to the names of the variables to be replaced, and values representing the new values for these variables.

 Configuration options: